turangarusso/DeepL-Rest-API-SWIFT/README.md

     @Published var language: String = "ES"
 ```

-You can use the var "text" to set the phrase to translate
+You can use the var "input" to set the phrase to translate

 ```swift
  @Published var input: String = "home sweet home".replacingOccurrences(of: " ", with: "%20")